Skip to content

 [Barry Lynn] creates a unique suite of modern impressionistic sonics that tumble and waft in and out of the mix, earthed with strong melodies that take inspiration from net-age genres while never recalling them directly.
 Throughout, he masters all the potentials of vintage synths, drum machines and reverb, along with guitar and bass to explore a sound that sets him apart from producers working on computers, creating something much more band-like but rich with lively micro-detail.

 Hearing Lynn playing the guitar finally reveals his true musicianship, previously masked behind the laptop and knobs.
 It gives me that same type of appreciation as when I first learned of Squarepusher‘s bass skills.
-I suppose it shouldn’t be a surprise that one of my favorite artist’s can actually play an instrument (I’m referring here back to Barry Lynn), but in this day and age of bedroom studios and free VST plugins, it’s too easy to get lost in the constant torrent of internet’s output, and the lack of genuine quality that often accompanies the result.
+I suppose it shouldn’t be a surprise that one of my favourite artist’s can actually play an instrument (I’m referring here back to Barry Lynn), but in this day and age of bedroom studios and free VST plugins, it’s too easy to get lost in the constant torrent of internet’s output, and the lack of genuine quality that often accompanies the result.
 Lynn proves otherwise, delivering a cohesive album worthy of multiple listens and in-depth exploration.

 On The Host, Barry Lynn demonstrates a variety of styles, juggling abstract trip-hop, leftfield ambiance, UK garage and even experimental funk.
 So prepare yourself for a full on listening experience.
 Be sure to check out Lynn’s 2008 release under his real name, Balancing Lakes, as well as a suite of his albums under the Boxcutter moniker: Oneiric (2006), Glyphic (2007), Arecibo Message (2009), and The Dissolve (2011), all released by Planet Mu.